 VICTIMS ASSISTANCE MINISTRY: Provides victims/survivors of sexual abuse assistance with reporting sexual misconduct, and helps obtain support for the needs of the individual and families.
 If you are a survivor, please contact Ms. Suzanne Healy at the Victims’ Assistance Ministry Office of the Archdiocese at SDHealy@la-archdiocese.org or 213-637-7650.

 FINGERPRINTING: All clergy, paid parish/school personnel and volunteers who work regularly in a supervisory role with children or youth must be fingerprinted.
 Information on fingerprinting schedule and locations is published monthly.

-For those who have already taken the VIRTUS class but for whom it has been four years or more since having done so, we also offer occasional VIRTUS Recertification Classes ("Keeping the Promise Alive").
+For those who have already taken the VIRTUS class but for whom it has been four years or more since having done so, the Archdiocese also offers VIRTUS Recertification Classes ("Keeping the Promise Alive").
 These classes are two hours long and are normally held in the evenings.
-Please contact Rhonda Storey at (626) 284-0020, ext.
-225, to find out when the next class will be held and/or to sign up for a scheduled class.
-As mentioned above, you may also check on this website under the heading NEWS, and then click on EVENTS to see if there is a current class.
+Go to the Archdiocese of Los Angeles website (www.la-archdiocese.org) and click on PROTECTING CHILDREN to find out when the next classes will be held and/or to sign up for a scheduled class.
 For more information about what VIRTUS is, please read the information below.

 WHAT IS VIRTUS?
 VIRTUS is the brand name that identifies best practices programs designed to help prevent wrongdoing and promote "rightdoing" within religious organizations.
 The VIRTUS programs empower organizations and people to better control risk and improve the lives of all those who interact with the Church.